 Project Funding "Colonial Contexts"

 In January 2019, following a decision by the Foundation Board, the German Lost Art Foundation set out criteria for the provision of funding for provenance research projects focusing on collections from colonial contexts and for basic research in this field.
 The relevant Funding Guideline Cultural Goods from Colonial Contexts (PDF, 1 MB) (PDF, 142 KB) came into force as of January 1, 2019.
 A new Funding Committee Colonial Contexts was established at the beginning of February 2019 to evaluate project applications.
-Funding is available for 2019.

 Cultural assets from colonial contexts can be found in a wide range of museums and collections, not only in ethnological museums.
 Interdisciplinary and international cooperation is required in order to deal with these items appropriately.

 The Foundation’s activities are therefore focused on the following funding objectives:

 - systematically and sustainably reviewing the provenance of cultural assets from colonial contexts in public museums and collections, including libraries and archives, in Germany;

 - researching and addressing fundamental general questions regarding cultural assets from colonial contexts in public museums and collections, including libraries and archives, in Germany (basic research);